huggingface/transformers/docs/source/model_doc/tapas.rst

 .. note::

     This is a recently introduced model so the API hasn't been tested extensively.
-There may be some bugs or slight breaking changes to fix them in the future."
+There may be some bugs or slight breaking changes to fix them in the future.